pnp/proxy-samples/samples/spfx/README.md

 Version|Date|Comments
 -------|----|--------
+1.1|November 14, 2023|Renamed to Dev Proxy
 1.0|August 10, 2023|Initial release

 ## Minimal path to awesome

 - Clone this repository (or [download this solution as a .ZIP file](https://pnp.github.io/download-partial/?url=https://github.com/pnp/proxy-samples/tree/main/samples/spfx) then unzip it)
-- Start Microsoft 365 Developer Proxy specifying the path to one of the mock files, eg. `m365proxy --config-file spfx-config.json`
+- Start Dev Proxy specifying the path to one of the mock files, eg. `devproxy --config-file spfx-config.json`

 ## Features

-This preset contains the default Microsoft 365 Developer Proxy configuration extended with an exclusion of the pattern that matches APIs required by the hosted SharePoint Workbench so that they're not intercepted by the proxy and don't break the workbench.
+This preset contains the default Dev Proxy configuration extended with an exclusion of the pattern that matches APIs required by the hosted SharePoint Workbench so that they're not intercepted by the proxy and don't break the workbench.

 ## Help